Amid lawsuit from teachers union over school reopenings, DeSantis asks for flexibility

 “These are unique circumstances.
 Let’s be flexible,” he said.

-The lawyers who filed it said the reason he is included is because South Florida is a COVID-19 hot spot, and it’s up to leaders like him to convince schools not to reopen in August.
+The lawyers who filed it said the reason he is included is because South Florida is a COVID-19 hot spot, and leaders like him should do a better job of protecting teachers and students.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.